filodb/FiloDB/doc/datasets_reading.md

 ## Datasets

-* [GDELT public dataset](http://data.gdeltproject.org/documentation/GDELT-Data_Format_Codebook.pdf) - used frequently for bulk ingestion testing.
+* [GDELT public dataset](http://data.gdeltproject.org/documentation/GDELT-Data_Format_Codebook.pdf) - geo-spatial-political event dataset - used frequently for bulk ingestion testing.
 Ingest the first 4 million lines (1979-1984), which comes out to about 1.1GB CSV file.
 Entire dataset is more than 250 million rows / 250GB.
 See the discussion on README about different modelling options.
     - To ingest:

 ```scala